 But in the Battle of the Coral Sea US carrier-based aircraft and the Australian Navy succeeding in forcing the Japanese armada back to its base in Rabaul.

 In June 1942, after suffering devastating defeat at the Battle of Midway.
 The Japanese abandoned trying to take Port Moresby by naval attack.
-Launching instead a surprise landing near Buna on the northeast coast of PNG.
-From there, they used Buna as their base to launch an overland advance across the Owen Stanley Range.
+And instead made a surprise landing near Buna on the northeast coast of PNG.
+From their beachhead at Buna they launched an overland advance across the Owen Stanley Range.

 PNG and WWII – The Kokoda Track